rareview/wp-theme-scaffold/README.md

 2. Provide consistent engineering onboarding to match existing WordPress best practices.

 ## Installation

+**Important Note:** this theme currently requires the latest [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) be installed.
+However, we hope that will no longer be the case once [WordPress 5.9](https://make.wordpress.org/core/5-9/) is released (Dec.
+2021).

 1. `cd wp-content/themes`
 2. `mkdir your-theme-name && cd your-theme-name`